-Are you looking for a new energy-efficient home in a great neighborhood, and make a moderate income?
-A few homes for income-qualified buyers are available.
+Are you looking for a new energy-efficient home in a great neighborhood?
+Check out our Homes Available page.

 Sawyer Hill EcoVillage uses the best practices of sustainable development and land planning.
 Our homes are clustered to reduce our footprint, so that over 75% of our 65 acre site can be left as open space, including more than 25 acres of permanent conservation land.
 Common facilities and a close community encourages sharing of resources and low vehicle use.
 The latest construction techniques ensure that our buildings are highly energy efficient.